Project: “New Investments for the Industrialization of ‘SOL’ Products and the ‘Dual-LED Fire Detector’”—Funded by the Marche Region Marche ID 14381)

 Summary of the SOL Project

 SOL is a new family of exclusively wireless intrusion detection and home automation control panels.
-It joins the two existing families, SmartLiving and Prime are part of hybrid intrusion detection systems (wired and/or wireless).
-Conceived in the first half of 2017, SOL addresses a clear market need for a fully wireless system in this product segment, offering ease and speed of installation for professionals as well as advanced features for end users.
+It joins the two existing families—SmartLiving and Prime are part of hybrid intrusion detection systems (wired and/or wireless).
+Conceived in the first half of 2017, SOL addresses a specific market need for a fully wireless system in this product segment—one that offers ease and speed of installation for professionals, as well as advanced features for end users.

 The project aimed to overcome this limitation by using two distinct light sources at different wavelengths.